Construction management

 Program structure

-Courses are semester-based.
-Students typically take one to two classes per semester and finish the program in one year.
+Because Mizzou considers the scheduling demands of working professionals, the typical student takes one to two classes per semester to finish the program in one year.

 Course work includes